September 07, 2016 · Written by Foodtolive Team

 Healthy Vegan Foods for Women: Nutritional Breakdown

-From the nutritional point of view, a healthy pregnant woman should consume:
+From a nutritional point of view, a healthy pregnant woman should consume:

 Protein is literally vital for the mother-to-be and her developing baby, so it’s very important to consume some source of it with every meal.
 The best vegan protein sources include nuts, legumes, seeds, and various soy products.